kai-subramanian/kai-subramanian/README.md

 # ⚡More About Me

 I am a geeky and ever curious developer.
-I am also an Open Source enthusiast.
+I am also an Open Source enthusiast; I love to hop between various Linux distros.
 I have a pragmatic and unique way of looking at technological endeavours;  I am looking for a job at a company where I can learn new things and contribute my skills for the growth of the organisation.